 According to SamMobile, the update is already rolling out to the users over-the-air in several regions like Germany, Portugal, Netherlands, and more.
 When it arrives, you should get a notification on your phone.
 Or, you can always manually check for it by going to ‘Settings’ > ‘Software update’ > ‘Download and install’.

 Since the update will roll out in phases depending upon the region, device model number, and carrier, it could take some time before it reaches your phone.
-In that case, you can download Galaxy S9/S9+ Android 10 firmware with March 2020 security patch from this post and follow the instructions thereafter to manually install it right now.
+In that case, you can download the latest Galaxy S9/S9+ Android 10 firmware from this post and follow the instructions thereafter to manually install it right now.

-The Android 10-based March 2020 update is currently only available for the following Galaxy S9 and Galaxy S9+ model numbers.
-Once the update is rolled out to other model numbers, we will update this list.
+The Android 10-based April 2020 security update is currently only available for the following Galaxy S9 and Galaxy S9+ model numbers, along with their corresponding software build numbers.

 - Samsung Galaxy S9